Corner of dorm room with white bunk bed, posters on walls, string lights

 Striking peel ‘n’ stick

 Huge self-adhesive stickers are a great way to enhance a boring, white wall and show off your interests.
-Display your favorite animal, flower, or sports team with these choices—but the options extend beyond birds, poppies, and Gators, of course.
-There is a sticker for anything your heart desires if you look hard enough!
-Removable decals also make cool decorations for theme parties and holidays—think a space-saving fake Christmas tree when you aren’t allowed to have the real thing.
+Display your favorite animal, flower, or sports team—but the options extend beyond birds, poppies, and Gators, of course.
+There's a sticker for anything your heart desires if you look hard enough!
+Removable decals also make cool decorations for theme parties and holidays—think of a space-saving fake Christmas tree when you aren’t allowed to have the real thing.

 Practical décor

-You don’t have to stick a life-size Tom Brady on your wall to make it prettier.
-These options are less overwhelming than those monster decals but just as ornamental, while also serving a purpose (not that Tom doesn’t!
-Sigh . . .).
-Anyway, these message boards and timepieces don’t require a screw or nail to hang on the wall; all you do is peel, stick, and use.
-So easy, attractive, and R.A. approved!
+You don’t have to hang a life-size Danny DeVito on your wall to make it prettier (but you could and it would be hilarious).
+These options are less overwhelming than those monster decals but just as ornamental while also serving a purpose.
+Sticky message boards and timepieces don’t require a screw or nail to hang on the wall; all you do is peel, stick, and use.
+So easy, attractive, and RA approved!

 Rooms with a view

-These “windows” are ideal if the view outside your dorm room—or lack thereof—leaves much to be desired.
+Window stickers are ideal if the view outside your dorm room—or lack thereof—leaves much to be desired.
 They could also dull the pain of homesickness with a familiar scene or help you escape to your happy place during a study session.
-Fathead offers a wide array of Instant Windows, but there are other options that cater more to a college kid’s budget too.
+Fathead offers a wide array of Instant Windows, but other online options may cater more to a college student's budget.

 Temporary wallpaper

 Removable wallpaper can add color to your dorm that looks permanent but easily peels away at the end of the school year.
-Use it to cover your entire space or just an “accent” wall.
-You can even create your own unique patterns with blank canvas wallpaper, made for the artist in us all!
+Use it to cover your entire space or just an accent wall.
+You can even create your own unique patterns with blank canvas wallpaper, made for the artist in you!
 Temporary paper can be pricey, but Dormify.com has some pretty good deals, regularly offering discount codes and free shipping on minimum purchases.

 Paint swatches and samples

 Paint chips are all over Pinterest!
-Those little swatches are free for the taking at home improvement stores like Lowe’s and Home Depot, and they can be used for a number of creative projects: accent walls, murals, arts and crafts . . . the list is as long and as captivating as a rainbow.
-Even Martha approves of this colorful and economical trend!
+Those little swatches are free for the taking at home improvement stores like Lowe’s and Home Depot, and they can be used for a number of creative projects: accent walls, murals, arts and crafts...the list is as long and as captivating as a rainbow.

 Rainbow rooms